 Starting Position: Sit in a firm chair, feet on the floor

 Action: Lean forwards, lift your bottom and stand up straight and then sit back down

 Repetition: Repeat 10-30x

-Notes: You can make this exercise easier by 1) Pushing up through you arms too 2) The higher the chair, the easier the exercise
+Notes: You can make this arthritis knee exercise easier by 1) Pushing up through your arms too 2) The higher the chair, the easier the exercise

 I have devised a daily arthritis knee exercise plan so you have somewhere to start, which you can find at the end of this section.
 Please tailor it to suit you – some exercises may be too easy or too difficult for you and therefore not appropriate.

 You can also check out our book Knee Arthritis: Take Back Control.
 Packed full of great information from exercises to knee replacements and everything in between.